isomerpages/mlaw-corp/news/speeches/_posts/2018-04-03-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Law-and-Finance-at-the-4th-Project-Management-Institute-Singapore-Chapter-Project-of-the-Year-Award-Dinner.md

 ---
-layout: post
-title: Speech by Ms Indranee Rajah, Senior Minister of State for Law and Finance, at the 4th Project Management Institute Singapore Chapter Project of the Year Award Dinner
+title: 'Speech by Ms Indranee Rajah, Senior Minister of State for Law and Finance, at the 4th Project Management Institute Singapore Chapter Project of the Year Award Dinner'
 permalink: /news/speeches/speech-by-sms-indranee-fourth-project-management-institute-SG-chapter-project-of-the-year-award-dinner
 breadcrumb: Speeches
-collection_name: news

 ---

 3 Apr 2018 Posted in [Speeches](/news/speeches)